structured-query-language/structured-query-language.github.io/null-safe-comparison-in-snowflake-sql.md

 # Null-safe comparison in Snowflake

 At times you need to compare data in a null-safe manner.
-Snowflake has the `distinct from` that allows you to do null-safe comparison.
+Snowflake has the `is distinct from` and `is not distinct from` that allows you to do null-safe comparison.

 Here is an example with using `distinct from`: